Avenue of the Saints: History

 The Iowa Department of Transportation rebuilt the Avenue of the Saints interchange with I‑80 and I‑380/US 218/Iowa 27 in Coralville.
-As the Eastern Iowa region has grown, traffic has increased, and the current arrangement of the interchange with its cloverleaf ramps has been deemed unsafe.
-The interchange was rebuilt as a turbine interchange, which will eliminate weaving.
+As the Eastern Iowa region has grown, traffic has increased, and the previous arrangement of the interchange with cloverleaf ramps was deemed unsafe.
+The interchange was rebuilt as a turbine interchange, which would eliminate weaving.
 The project was completed in August 2023 after 5 years of the project.

 Future

 The Missouri Department of Transportation (MoDot) has published initial maps for the Hannibal Expressway, a bypass around Hannibal, Missouri.
 According to the maps, the Hannibal Expressway would depart from US 61 south of Hannibal, travel in a northwesterly direction toward the Rocket Junction where it would intersect with US 36/I-72 and US 24 West.
 The Hannibal Expressway would then travel along the current US 24 East alignment and re-connect with US 61 4 mi north of the Rocket Junction.
 The "Hannibal Expressway" project is unfunded.
 There are seven stoplights along US 61 in Hannibal: Red Devil Road/Warren Barrett Drive, Market Street (Business 61), Highway MM (Business 36), West Ely Road, I‑72/US 36, Stardust Drive/Pirate Pride, and Route 168.